huggingface/blog/improve_parquet_dedupe.md

 various data analysis pipelines or databases, they often appear as full snapshots rather than incremental updates.

 This is where data deduplication becomes critical.
-If users want to provide updated datasets on a regular basis, we would like to be able to store all versions of the dataset in as compact a way as possible.
+If users want to update these datasets on a regular basis, data duplictaion becomes critical to store all versions of the dataset in as compact a way as possible.
 Dataset updates should not require everything to be uploaded again.
 In an ideal case, we should be able to store every version of a growing dataset, in little more than the size of the largest version of the dataset.

-While we use Content Defined Chunking which allows us to dedupe well over insertions and deletions, the Parquet layout brings some challenges.
-Here we run some dedupe experiments seeing how some simple data modifications behave on Parquet files.
-We experiment  on a 2GB parquet file with 1092000 rows from the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb/tree/main/data/CC-MAIN-2013-20) dataset, generating visualizations using our [dedupe estimator](https://github.com/huggingface/dedupe_estimator).
+Content Defined Chunking allows us to dedupe well over insertions and deletions, but the Parquet layout brings some challenges.
+Here we run some experiments to see how some simple modifications behave on Parquet files.
+We experiment on a 2GB Parquet file with 1,092,000 rows from the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb/tree/main/data/CC-MAIN-2013-20) dataset, generating visualizations using our [dedupe estimator](https://github.com/huggingface/dedupe_estimator).